Classifying your goods and/or services

 • You must have an honest intention to trade in all the listed goods and services.

 • A specification is a description of what you trade in.
-Think about what people will pay you for.
-Is it a good, like coffee beans; or a service, for example selling foodstuffs or running a café?
+Think about what people pay you to provide.
+This could include goods (such as coffee beans) or services (such as selling foodstuffs or running a café).

 • You don’t need to list everything your trade mark will appear on.
 For example, there is no need to state “the trade mark will be used on a label” or “the trade mark will be used on a letterhead”.
 You only need to include “business cards” in your specification if that’s a good you’re selling to others, or “promotional services” if that’s a service you’re providing for others.